 Your horseback riding tour begins by being matched with an appropriate horse for your skills and experience.
-Following this your guide will give you instructions on how to control the horse and you will have time to get to know your horse in a safe enclosed area before you embark on your journey.
-All of our horses are well cared for and are trained for this type of riding so they are ideal for riders with little experience or for experts.
+Following this, your guide will give you instructions on how to control the horse and you will have time to get to know your horse in a safe enclosed area before you embark on your journey.
+All of our horses are well cared for and are trained for this type of riding so they are ideal for riders with little experience or experts.

-During the tour you will have amazing views of the Valley of the Volcanos as it is known.
-The trail begins along a cobble stone road where you will pass the local rose farms and head towards the pastoral lands.
-Along the way you will gain a feel for the local agricultural life against the backdrop of snowcapped volcanos.
+During the tour, you will have amazing views of the Valley of the Volcanos as it is known.
+The trail begins along a cobblestone road where you will pass the local rose farms and head towards the pastoral lands.
+Along the way, you will gain a feel for the local agricultural life against the backdrop of snow-capped volcanos.

-Depending on conditions we will then hike up to 5,000m where it can be possible to see the glacier.
-This tour goes to a height of 4,810m, it is important that you are prepared for this kind of altitude.
-We recommend acclimatizing at least two days around 3,000m.
+Depending on conditions we will then hike up to 5,000m (16,404 ft) where it can be possible to see the glacier.
+This tour goes to a height of 4,810m-5000m (15,780-16,404 ft), so you must be prepared for this kind of altitude.
+We recommend acclimatizing at least two days prior around 3,000m (9,842 ft).

 Overnight in Baños

 Alausí is a small charming town in the south of the Ecuadorian Andes.
-It is from here that you begin your journey on the Nariz del Diablo (Devil’s Nose) train which has been named the ´most difficult railway in the world´ due to the zigzagging track along the side of a steep mountain in order to descend down to the town of Sibambe, at the bottom of the valley.
-Here you will be greeted by indigenous people and have the chance to learn about their customs and traditions as well as of the history of the railway which used to be the only section of railway that connected coastal Ecuador to the highlands.
+It is from here that you begin your journey on the Nariz del Diablo (Devil’s Nose) train which has been named the ´most difficult railway in the world due to the zigzagging track along the side of a steep mountain to descend to the town of Sibambe, at the bottom of the valley.
+Here you will be greeted by indigenous people and have the chance to learn about their customs and traditions as well as the history of the railway which used to be the only section of the railway that connected coastal Ecuador to the highlands.

 The most impressive and important pre-Columbian ruins in Ecuador are the Ingapirca ruins, meaning ‘Inca stone wall’.
-At the complex you will find stone foundations structured in the famous Incan style without the use of mortar.
-The Temple of the Sun, also known as The Castle, is well preserved and serves as the main highlight.
-Without a doubt you will be impressed by the Inca´s architectural skills and abilities.
+At the complex, you will find stone foundations structured in the famous Incan style without the use of mortar.
+The Temple of the Sun, also known as The Castle, is well-preserved and serves as the main highlight.
+Without a doubt, you will be impressed by the Inca´s architectural skills and abilities.
 You will also learn about the spiritual and cultural history of one of the world’s most powerful and successful empires.

 The tour begins with a visit to the city’s historic center: San Sebastian, a picturesque and traditional neighborhood of Cuenca, houses the Modern Art Museum, where the famous International Biennial of Painting takes place permanently.
-Also, you will visit the Calderon Park (Central Park), the Flower Plaza and the Church “del Carmen”.
+Also, you will visit Calderon Park (Central Park), the Flower Plaza, and the Church “del Carmen”.
 The Cathedral of the Immaculate Conception, better known as the “New Cathedral”, is considered to be one of the biggest churches in Latin America.
 The Cathedral “El Sagrario” was the city’s first cathedral and is therefore commonly known as the “Old Cathedral”.
-Afterwards, you will visit a Panama Hat Factory, where you will observe its elaboration process.
-Continuing the tour, you will visit the “Barranco”, a communion that build their houses by integrating them into the natural environment, meaning that they are attached to the incline, displaying their majesty and charm.
-We finish the tour at the “Mirador de Turi”, a scenic viewpoint to see the landscape of a valley full of red roofs and church domes is framed by imposing mountains.
+Afterward, you will visit a Panama Hat Factory, where you will observe its elaboration process.
+Continuing the tour, you will visit the “Barranco”, a communion that builds their houses by integrating them into the natural environment, meaning that they are attached to the incline, displaying their majesty and charm.
+We finish the tour at the “Mirador de Turi”, a scenic viewpoint to see the landscape of a valley full of red roofs and church domes framed by imposing mountains.

 You can add an optional day.
-You can either fly back to Quito or go for a trip to the Cajas National Park with transfer to Guayaquil (not included).
+You can either fly back to Quito or go for a trip to the Cajas National Park with a transfer to Guayaquil (not included).